Canadian police say 2 bodies found, believed to be fugitives

 Authorities located two male bodies and are confident they are 19-year-old Kam McLeod and 18-year-old Bryer Schmegelsky, said Royal Canadian Mounted Police Assistant Commissioner Jane MacLatchy.
 She said an autopsy will confirm their identities and causes of death.

-Critical evidence was found last week when police discovered items directly linked to the suspects located on the shoreline of the Nelson River, MacLatchy said.
+Critical evidence found last week when police discovered items directly linked to the suspects on the shoreline of the Nelson River helped locate the bodies, MacLatchy said.
 Following that discovery, authorities were able to narrow down the search.

 Police sent in specialized teams and began searching high-probability areas.
 On Wednesday morning, police located the two bodies within 1 kilometer (0.6 miles) from where the items were found and approximately 9 kilometers (5.6 miles) from where they left a burnt-out vehicle on July 22.